hds-safdari/Anomaly_Community_Detection/README.md

 - `data/input` : Contains an example of a network having an intrinsic community structure and anomalous edges, and some example files to initialize the latent variables.
 They are synthetic data.
 - `data/output` : Contains some results to test the code.

-## Requirements
-The project has been developed using Python 3.8 with the packages contained in *requirements.txt*.
-It is possible to install the dependencies using pip:
-`pip install -r requirements.txt`

 ## Usage
 To test the program on the given example file, type: